Department of Health Policy and Management (HPMG)

 Welcome to Health Policy and Management Department,

 Our healthcare systems face unprecedented challenges as we continue to grapple with two pandemics converging: COVID-19 and the reckoning with racial injustice.
-Now perhaps more than ever, a diverse and interdisciplinary workforce is needed to galvanize our commitments to health equity and evidence-based practice.
-In response, our Health Policy and Management (HPMG) Department provides a world-class training program to equip the next generation of healthcare leaders with the skills necessary to bring evidence-informed and community-engaged solutions to our healthcare systems.
-Whether in scholarship, teaching, or service, our department is grounded in a shared commitment to advance social justice.
+Now more than ever, a diverse and interdisciplinary workforce is needed to galvanize our commitments to health equity and evidence-based practice.
+In response, our Health Policy and Management Department provides a world-class training program to equip the next generation of healthcare leaders with the skills necessary to bring evidence-informed and community-engaged solutions to healthcare systems.
+Whether in scholarship, teaching, or service, our Department is grounded in a shared commitment to advance social justice.
 Located both on our main campus in Brooklyn and our recently launched extension site in Bryant Park, our Department fulfills this mission by conducting cutting-edge scholarships as well as providing multiple academic programs, including an MPH Concentration in Health Policy and Management (HPMG) and both an MPH In Healthcare Administration (HCAD) and a Masters of Healthcare Administration (beginning In Fall 2023).

 Our faculty is nationally prominent in three arenas: health policy, system-level interventions, and healthcare management.
-Drawn from across the Downstate Health Sciences University, our interdisciplinary faculty bring expertise in health services research, political science, medical sociology, and healthcare management.
-Our faculty routinely engage patients, providers, and policymakers as partners in the planning, implementation, dissemination, and translation of research studies.
-Our faculty’s scholarship has received the support of the Patient-Centered Outcomes Research Institute (PCORI), National Institute of Mental Health (NIMH), Agency for Healthcare Research and Quality (AHRQ), W.T.
+Drawn from across the Downstate Health Sciences University, our interdisciplinary faculty brings expertise in the clinical sciences, health services research, political science, medical sociology, and healthcare management.
+Our faculty routinely engage patients, providers, and policymakers as partners in planning, implementing, disseminating, and translating research studies.
+Our faculty’s scholarship has received the support of the Patient-Centered Outcomes Research Institute (PCORI), the National Institute of Mental Health (NIMH), the Agency for Healthcare Research and Quality (AHRQ), W.T.
 Grant Foundation, among others.
-Faculty in our department are also national leaders in healthcare administration and management.
-Therefore, our interdisciplinary faculty bring expertise and experiences both as researchers and practitioners into the classroom.
+Faculty in our department are also regional and national leaders in healthcare administration and management.
+Therefore, our interdisciplinary faculty brings expertise and experiences both as researchers and practitioners into the classroom.

 Thomas I. Mackie, PhD, MPH